- TIMELY WARNING POLICY

-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Lincoln University Police Department may also post a notice in each residence hall and at the front door of each campus building.
-Anyone with information warranting a timely warning should report the circumstances to the Lincoln University Police Department office, by phone at 573-681-5555, or in person at the dispatch center within the Police Department, located next to Dwight T. Reed Stadium at 1118 Chestnut Street (click here for LUPD Timely Warnings website).
+Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Lincoln University Police Department may also post a notice in each residence hall, and at the front door of each campus building.
+Anyone with information warranting a timely warning should report the circumstances to the Lincoln University Police Department office, by phone at 573-681-5555, or in person at the dispatch center within the Police Department, located next to Dwight T. Reed Stadium at 1118 Chestnut Street.

 - ANNUAL DISCLOSURE OF CRIME STATISTICS POLICY

 The Lincoln University Police Department (LUPD) is the office on campus responsible for the publication and distribution of this report in accordance with the Act.
-The LUPD works closely with many other university departments as well as other law enforcement agencies to obtain the information needed to compile this report.
+The LUPD works closely with many other university departments, as well as other law enforcement agencies, to obtain the information needed to compile this report.
 As noted by law, all universities receiving federal financial aid must report the statistical information on crimes that occur on campus and include them in an annual report.
 The statistical information collected for this report will not contain any names or specific locations to maintain the confidentiality of a victim.

 For instance, other campus offices such as Student Health Services, Residential Life, Student Affairs, Student Activities, University Relations, and Student Development/Civic Engagement, assist in providing information for this report.
 The Lincoln University Police Department posts the annual report on the web in pdf format for its dissemination and the university printing office assists with the mass production of this document.
-Additionally, outside law enforcement agencies such as the Jefferson City Police Department, provide information regarding crime statistics from the public areas adjoining the main campus.
-Please be aware that Cole County Sheriff's Department provide information regarding crime statistics on the main campus.
+Additionally, outside law enforcement agencies, such as the Jefferson City Police Department, provide information regarding crime statistics from the public areas adjoining the main campus.
+Please be aware that Cole County Sheriff's Department's jurisdiction does not extend to the Lincoln University campus.